 Transcultural Collaboration is a unique international MA semester programme in the arts and design, and a cooperation between Shared Campus partner institutions in Asia and Europe.

-30 participants from all arts and design disciplines have the chance to explore Zurich and Taipei, collaborating on experiments with open outcomes.
+30 participants from all arts and design disciplines have the chance to explore Athens, collaborating on experiments with open outcomes.

 The programme is divided in two parts:

 • 1-week online: 20 September – 24 September 2021

 • 12-week stay in Athens: 27 September – 17 December 2021

 The programme is dedicated to practice-based collaboration and teamwork between the participants in changing constellations.
 An annual semester topic and related lectures serve to focus debates and provide a framework for practical experimentation.
 The programme is complemented with additional inputs by guests, excursions, and workshops.
 Participants receive close support from selected faculty from all partner institutions, as well as from independent artists and experts from various arts and design disciplines.
 The semester includes a public presentation in Taipei.

 You can find the general programme description here.

 Here you can find the call for applications.